vietnam-devs/crmcore/README.md

   <img width='46px' src="http://browserbadge.com/chrome/39">
 </p>

+> The project is not maintaining at the moment so please very careful if you get the code and run it (there are some crashes when building the source codes).
+Based on the ideas of this project, I am working on another project named [modular-starter-kits](https://github.com/thangchung/modular-starter-kits), if you like the ideas of this project and want to learn more about it, you can also take a look at it too.
+Thank you.

 **CRM-Core** makes it easy to create and manage a **Lightweight-CRM Web Application** efficiently.

-> The project is not maintaining at the moment so please very careful if you get the code and run it (there are some crashes when building the source codes).

 ## Table of contents
 - [Quick start](https://github.com/crm-core/crmcore#quick-start)